MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-portal-customizations.md

     the logo or can be entirely replaced with your own customizations.

-For detailed step-by-step instructions on customizing the password registration and password reset portals see Test Lab Guide: Demonstrating FIM 2010 R2 Password Registration and Reset Portal Customization.
+For detailed step-by-step instructions on customizing the password registration and password reset portals see Test Lab Guide: Demonstrating MIM 2016 Password Registration and Reset Portal Customization.

 >[!WARGNING]
-In order for FIM to recognize any customized changes, you must restart IIS by running iisreset.
+In order for MIM to recognize any customized changes, you must restart IIS by running iisreset.

 ## Creating the Customizations folder

-On startup, FIM will look for the Strings.resources file in the Customizations folder before using the defaults.
+On startup, MIM will look for the Strings.resources file in the Customizations folder before using the defaults.
 You must create a Customizations folder under the directory for the portal you wish to customize (i.e. Password Registration Portal or Password Reset Portal).
 If you want to customize both portals then you